Palliative Care in Las Vegas

 The purpose of palliative care in hospice is not to cure but to alleviate suffering.

-What is palliative care?
-It’s a type of treatment that focuses on the comfort and overall well-being of the patient.
+Palliative care is a type of treatment that focuses on the comfort and overall well-being of the patient.
 Symptoms, such as breathing difficulty and pain, are treated medically, and emotional and spiritual support is provided to every patient and their families.

 Relieving symptoms and easing stress are both important to providing maximum comfort during end-of-life care.